SciML/SciMLDocs/docs/src/showcase/gpu_spde.md

 ## Our Problem: 2-dimensional Reaction-Diffusion Equations

-The reaction-diffusion equation is a PDE commonly handled in systems biology which is a diffusion equation plus a nonlinear reaction term.
+The reaction-diffusion equation is a PDE commonly handled in systems biology, which is a diffusion equation plus a nonlinear reaction term.
 The dynamics are defined as:

 ```math
 u_t = D \Delta u + f(t,u)
 ```

-But this doesn't need to only have a single "reactant" u: this can be a vector of reactants and the ``f`` is then the nonlinear vector equations describing how these different pieces react together.
+But this doesn't need to only have a single “reactant” u: this can be a vector of reactants and the ``f`` is then the nonlinear vector equations describing how these different pieces react together.
 Let's settle on a specific equation to make this easier to explain.
 Let's use a simple model of a 3-component system where A can diffuse through space to bind with the